anyuz/anyuzhangpuzzle/README.md

 ```
 docker run --name test-nginx -p 8080:80 nginx
 ```
 This returns a welcome page on `localhost:8080`, which means that docker is installed correctly and the error must come from the nginx configuration.
-Checking the `conf.d/flaskapp.conf`
+I found that nginx depends_on: flaskapp. then I checked the `conf.d/flaskapp.conf`
 ```
 proxy_pass http://flaskapp:5001;
 ```